linkarzu/linkarzu.github.io/_posts/2024-macos-workflow/0011-240119-alacritty/2024-06-16-alacritty-macos.md

 ---
 title: 10 - What is Alacritty and how to use it in macOS
-description: How to switch from iTerma and configure the Alacritty terminal emulator
+description: How to switch from iTerm and configure the Alacritty terminal emulator
 image:
   path: >-
     /daqwsgmx6/image/upload/q_75/v1709985364/youtube/2024-macos-workflow/iterm-to-alacritty.avif